©2018 Michigan Economic Development Corporation

 For lenders interested in participating in the Capital Access Program, you can access the necessary agreements below:

-The Community Development Block Grant (CDBG) Revolving Loan Fund Program (RLF) was established in the early 1980s to distribute CDBG funds to eligible Units of General Local Government (UGLG) to carry out state approved business loans that met CDBG job creation objectives, primarily benefitting low and moderate income individuals.
-The program provides loans, loan guarantees, collateral enhancements, and provides capital in other allowable mechanisms through either existing Revolving Loan Funds based within a specific UGLG or through newly established Regional Revolving Loan Funds.
+The Community Development Block Grant (CDBG) Loan Program (CLP), previously known as Revolving Loan Fund, was established in the early 1980s to distribute CDBG funds to eligible Units of General Local Government (UGLG) to carry out state approved loans that met CDBG program national objectives, primarily benefitting low and moderate income individuals.
+The program provides loans, loan guarantees, collateral enhancements, and provides capital in other allowable mechanisms through either an existing Community Revolving Loan Fund (CRLF) or through Regional Loan Fund Administrators (RLFA).

 View the Community Development Block Grant Revolving Loan Fund Program Fact Sheet for more information.